joelouthan/theologic.us/content/posts/2-praying-through-the-lords-prayer/2019-11-28-the-lords-prayer-yours-is-the-kingdom.md

 ---
-title: "Doctrine: 1 Chronicles 29:10-18 Pray Like This: Yours is The Kingdom, O Lord"
+title: "📺 Doctrine: 1 Chronicles 29:10-18 Pray Like This: Yours is The Kingdom, O Lord"
 author: Joseph Louthan
 publishDate: 2019-11-28T06:00:00-06:00
 url: /prayer/2019-11-28-praying-through-the-lords-prayer/